b97jre/course_rnaseq/README.md

 This file generates the home page. **Make sure that the date and location is correct**.
 Verify links.

 **schedule.Rmd**
 This file generates the schedule page. **The start time of the course is set to `09:00:00`.
 Change if needed**.
+It is assumed that the course starts at the same time everyday.

 **schedule.csv**
 This table holds the schedule information.
-Edit in a spreadsheet or text editor.
+Open/edit in a spreadsheet or text editor.
 Columns are delimited by `;`.
-Do not change the number of columns or column names.
+Do not change the number of columns, position of columns or column names.

 ***date***: Full date for each day in format dd/mm/yyyy.
 Missing/empty cells are filled down automatically.
 ***room***: Room number for the course.
 Missing/empty cells are filled down automatically.